Best practices for conversational language understanding

 Choose a consistent schema

 Schema is the definition of your intents and entities.
-There are different approaches you could take when defining what you should create as an intent versus an entity.
-There are some questions you need to ask yourself:
+There are different approaches you could take when you define what you should create as an intent versus an entity.
+Ask yourself these questions:

 • What actions or queries am I trying to capture from my user?